jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 title: How to be chill in 5 steps
 permalink: /how-to-be-chill/
 tags:
-  - how-to-control-your-emotions
+  - hard-lessons
 categories:
   - Relationships
 description: "This article will teach the techniques I use to remain\_\"super chill\" and calm even when things get crazy."
 image: >-
   /assets/images/misc/how-to-be-chill-in-5-steps/how-to-be-chill-relaxing-ed-latimore.jpg
 ---
 A year ago I taught a friend how to drive.
-If you've never done it, teaching a person how to drive is one of the most stressful situations you can ever experience.
+If you’ve never done it, teaching a person how to drive is one of the most stressful situations you can ever experience.

 If you have a hard time trusting people, then you should definitely not do this.

-I've taught two adults how to drive and I can tell you that most people don't consider what a big deal it is that each year, millions of high school kids get their driver's license without their parents having a heart attack.
+I’ve taught two adults how to drive and I can tell you that most people don’t consider what a big deal it is that each year, millions of high school kids get their driver’s license without their parents having a heart attack.

-I'm naturally a laid back, relaxed, and chill person, but even my stress levels were elevated.
+I’m naturally a laid back, relaxed, and chill person, but even my stress levels were elevated.
 However, I still managed to stay calm, cool, and collected.
-Never once did I let my headspace get infected with crazy "what if" scenarios about being in a car crash.
+Never once did I let my headspace get infected with crazy “what if” scenarios about being in a car crash.

 As a teacher, this is important.

-If I get terrified, I'll shout.
-If I shout, I damage their self-esteem about driving and I make it more likely that they'll make a mistake.
+If I get terrified, I’ll shout.
+If I shout, I damage their self-esteem about driving and I make it more likely that they’ll make a mistake.

 Being chill like this, even in the face of a dangerous situation, is a valuable skill that I think everyone should learn for the sake of their mental health and well-being.

-## A Chill Person Doesn't Let The Little Things Bother Them
+## A Chill Person Doesn’t Let The Little Things Bother Them

 The friend I was teaching to drive remarked that I never get angry.
-"You're super chill and nothing ever seems to bother you."
+“You’re super chill and nothing ever seems to bother you.”

 While this isn’t EXACTLY true, I do have a remarkably even temper.
 Very few things have the power to make me angry.
 In fact, I so rarely get angry that I physically feel the effects of anger for almost 24 hours after, much like a bad hangover.

 It takes time and lots of deep breaths to get me feeling normal again.
-I have a hard time getting mad but once I do, I'm also pretty quick to chill out.
+I have a hard time getting mad but once I do, I’m also pretty quick to chill out.

 I suspect that this is related to another trait of mine: nearly non-existent neuroticism.